IanJBarriger/MLB-Linear-Reggresion-Project/README.md

 This data was sourced from baseballreference.com as a CSV file in order to easily import it as a table in R Studio.
 Using Pandas and Numpy, the data was cleaned by removing missing values, correcting data types, and determining qualifying streams.
 This cleaned data frame wsa used to analyze listening habits, including Top Artist, Top Songs, time related habits, and total listening times.
 Key insights were visualized using Tableau where an interactive dashboard was created to show streaming rates for my top 10 artists.
 These visualizations were important in highlighting and improving accessability, presentation and enabling clear insights into listening behaviors and preferences.

 ## Dataset:
-The dataset includes information about Spotify tracks including:
+The dataset includes information about MLB team metrics including:
 * Time Stamp
 * Platform
 * Milliseconds Played